EarthScope/rover/docs/development.md

     cd roverdev
     git clone git@github.com:iris-edu/rover.git

-Create a virtualenv for Python 3 developemnt (you may need to alter the script details slightly depending on your python version):
+Create a virtualenv for Python 3 development (you may need to alter the script details slightly depending on your python version):

     cd rover